lucademenego99/multilevel-cache/README.md

 ### Gradle

-> For all the tasks, you can run `gradle tasks`
+> To view every Gradle task available for this project, execute the command `gradle tasks`.

-Gradle is used to both keep track of the dependencies of the project and compiling it.
+Gradle is used to both track the project's dependencies and compile it.

 #### Build